Akashpandey0/BL_2115000098/readme.md

 ### 20th January

 - **What Was Taught**: Classroom notes were provided for study.
-- **What I Learned**: I reviewed the classroom notes and understood the basics.
+- **What I learned**: I reviewed the classroom notes and understood the basics.

 ### 21st January

 - **What was taught**: Classroom notes of Java Programming Elements.
-- **What i Learned** : Understood the topics and solved assessment over topics.
+- **What I learned** : Understood the topics and solved assessment over topics.
   [topic]

 1. Java Comments